Macron says Russia can't win in Ukraine after strike on mall

 In other developments, the two fighting countries continued a sporadic series of prisoner exchanges.
 Ukraine exchanged 15 Russian prisoners-of-war for 16 Ukrainian soldiers and one civilian, the Ukrainian Pravda news outlet reported Tuesday.

-Ukrainian Pravda also reported that in the Russian-occupied city of Kherson, the mayor was detained Tuesday.
-The news outlet said occupying authorities seized Igor Kolykhaiev’s computer hard drive and documents after he had refused to cooperate with Russian-appointed local officials.
+Ukrainian Pravda also reported that in the Russian-occupied city of Kherson, the mayor was detained Tuesday and occupying authorities seized his computer hard drive and documents after he had refused to cooperate with Russian-appointed local officials.
 Russia’s Tass news agency confirmed the detention.

+Meanwhile, Bulgaria said Tuesday it was expelling 70 Russian diplomats designated “a threat to national security,” ordering them to leave within 5 days.

+A Bulgarian foreign ministry statement said this would reduce Russia’s Sofia embassy staff “to up to 23 diplomatic and 25 administrative and technical staff.”

 Karmanau reported from Lviv, Ukraine.
 Associated Press journalist Oleksandr Stashevskyi in Kyiv, Ukraine, contributed to this report.